GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/permissions.md

 let permissionsController = streamVideo.makePermissionsController()
 ```

 #### Checking for capabilities

-Every user has certain call capabiltities, depending on their role in the call.
+Every user has certain call capabilities, depending on their role in the call.
 For actions that are beyond the scope of a regular member, you need to check if the user has the appropriate capability, before showing a UI to execute it.

 To perform this check, you should use the `PermissionsController`'s `currentUserHasCapability` method.
 In this method, you pass the capability you want to check.

 For example, if you want to check if the user has permissions to send audio, you can do it like this: